Lauri Nissinen: Biography

-Lauri Vilhelm Nissinen was born in Joensuu on 31 July 1918 and for his compulsory military service joined the Air Force, during which time he decided on flying as a career, applying for NCO pilot training in 1938.
-Due to his performance during training he joined HLeLv 24, flying the Fokker D.XXI in May 1939.
-In summer 1939 he was promoted to Sergeant.
+Lauri Vilhelm Nissinen was born in Joensuu on 31 July 1918 and, for his compulsory military service, joined the Air Force, during which time he decided on flying as a career, applying for NCO pilot training in 1938.
+Due to his performance during training, he joined HLeLv 24, flying the Fokker D.XXI in May 1939.
+In the summer of 1939, he was promoted to Sergeant.

 As the Winter War broke out, Sgt.
-Nissinen first claimed an air victory on 1 December 1939, claiming a SB-2 shot down and damaging two others over Viipuri.
-By the end of the Winter War he had claimed four victories in total and was a Sergeant Major.
+Nissinen first claimed an air victory on 1 December 1939, claiming an SB-2 shot down and damaging two others over Viipuri.
+By the end of the Winter War, he had claimed four victories in total and was a Sergeant Major.

 HLeLv 24 then equipped with the US- built Brewster Buffalo.
-As hostilities broke out again on 25 June 1941 Nissinen again flew operationally.
-On 7 July 1941 over Käkisalmi two enemy fighters attacked head-on, Nissinen shooting down both.
-On 21 July 1941 he again shot down a I-153 in a head-on battle, although his aircraft was damaged and he returned to base.
+As hostilities broke out again on 25 June 1941, Nissinen again flew operationally.
+On 7 July 1941, over Käkisalmi, two enemy fighters attacked head-on, Nissinen shooting down both.
+On 21 July 1941, he again shot down an I-153 in a head-on battle, although his aircraft was damaged and he returned to base.
 His ground crew found four hits in the engine, one in the prop and several more in the wings.

-On 1 August 1941 at Rautjärvi six Buffalos engaged eight Soviet I-16 fighters, Nissinen's target exploding and its debris damaged Nissinen's right wing.
-Three I-16s attacked from behind and his fighter took several hits, shattering the windscreen.
+On 1 August 1941, at Rautjärvi, six Buffalos engaged eight Soviet I-16 fighters, Nissinen's target exploding and its debris damaged Nissinen's right wing.
+Three I-16s attacked from behind, and his fighter took several hits, shattering the windscreen.

-At the end of 1941 Nissinen was the second highest scoring FAF ace with 15.5 kills.
-Early in 1942 Nissinen attended Officer Cadet School, from where he then graduated in June 1943 as a lieutenant.
+At the end of 1941, Nissinen was the second-highest scoring FAF ace with 15.5 kills.
+Early in 1942, Nissinen attended Officer Cadet School, from where he then graduated in June 1943 as a lieutenant.

 Nissinen was awarded the Mannerheim Cross on 5 July 1942, his number being 69.
 He held the rank of vänrikki at the time.

-Returning to HLeLv 24 Nissinen was made a flight commander and resumed flying missions.
+Returning to HLeLv 24, Nissinen was made a flight commander and resumed flying missions.
 His score increased to 26 by the end of 1943.
 The squadron gradually re-equipped with Messerschmitt Bf 109 fighters in spring 1944.

-In May 1944 HLeLv 32, flying the Curtiss P-36, was temporarily strengthened with a Messerschmitt Bf 109G-2 flight commanded by Lt.
+In May 1944, HLeLv 32, flying the Curtiss P-36, was temporarily strengthened with a Messerschmitt Bf 109G-2 flight commanded by Lt.
 Nissinen.

-On 16 May Nissinen scrambled against a single Lavochkin La-5 approaching Nurmoila.
-The La-5 circled at 1500 m and allowed Nissinen climb to the same altitude before turning to attack from above, shooting down the La-5 after a series of exhausting attacks.
+On 16 May, Nissinen scrambled against a single Lavochkin La-5 approaching Nurmoila.
+The La-5 circled at 1500 m and allowed Nissinen to climb to the same altitude before turning to attack from above, shooting down the La-5 after a series of exhausting attacks.

-With the renewed Soviet offensive on 9 June 1944 Lt.
+With the renewed Soviet offensive on 9 June 1944, Lt.
 Nissinen scored two more victories on 17 June 1944 as two flights intercepted Soviet Il-2 ground attack aircraft attacking Finnish positions at Kaukjärvi.
 Nissinen's wingman, Sgt.
 Heimo Lampi saw the crippled Messerschmitt of Lt.
 Sarjamo dive through the cloud and collide with Nissinen's plane.
-Both planes exploded on impact and the pilots were killed.
+Both planes exploded on impact, and the pilots were killed.

 Nissinen flew some 300 missions and scored 32 victories in total.
 His grave is in Valkeala.